themeum/growfund/wordpress/wp-content/plugins/growfund/readme.txt

 * Fixed campaign list fatal error
 * Fixed campaign ended issue
 * Fixed video thumbnails issue

+= 1.0.2 - Dec 17, 2025 =
+* Added attributes in shortcodes
+* Added donor/backer can be assigned as fundraiser
+* Added new DB column in pledges/donations table
+* Added donor type in donation listing page
+* Updated term texts in login/registration
+* Updated donor/backer count in analytics
+* Updated cleanup service when deactivate the plugin
+* Fixed revenue breakdown
+* Fixed migration from wp crowdfunding
+* Fixed pot files

 == Upgrade Notice ==
 It’s recommended to have a backup of your website before upgrading to a major version of Growfund.